Row wavy Shape Decorative svg added to bottom

 • We will be in the Florida Keys National Marine Sanctuary – no one is allowed to take ANYTHING from within the sanctuary boundary.
 "Look but don’t touch" is the rule.

-This video is an excellent tutorial with good information.
-One thing to note, though, is that we recommend a snorkel without a valve (like the yellow one he shows first).
-The valves are great but often fail if even a little sand gets in them.
+• We recommend a snorkel without a valve (like the one she's using).
+The valves are great, but they often fail if even a little sand gets in.
 If you already have one of these styles, don’t worry about replacing it!
-We’ll have plenty of extra snorkel if you need it during the week.
+We’ll have plenty of extra snorkels if you need them during the week.

 Play Video